LaShawnSykes/Group1-Project3/README.md

 - Developed a Gradio-powered interface for easy interaction with the system

 ## File Descriptions
-- `Neural_Newsroom.ipynb`: Main Jupyter notebook containing all the code
+- `NeuralNewsroomModel.ipynb`: Jupyter notebook containing the model code
-- `guardian_api_fetch.py`: Script for fetching articles from The Guardian API
+- `NeuralNewsInterface.py`: Script for fetching articles from The Guardian API
 - `preprocess.py`: Data preprocessing functions
 - `model.py`: CNN-LSTM hybrid model architecture
 - `train.py`: Script for training the model